alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 If this projected load is below the low watermark the last instance is destroyed, which automatically removes it from the ELB.
-This allows us to use a low watermark of 80%.

 Example: now we have three servers at 65% load.
 The orchestrator tries to share a load of 3*65%=195% between two servers,